 How to Handle Fish Correctly

-Especially trout attack live bait unworried and swollow them at once.
+Especially trout attack live bait unworried and swallow them at once.
 In trout waters with good reproduction one should not use live bait and barbs to protect young fish.
-If a fish accidently swollows your dry fly, nymph or streamer, just cut the line in front of the mouth, without trying to pull out the hook.
-While doing this, you should follow some important rules:]
+If a fish accidentally swallows your dry fly, nymph or streamer, just cut the line in front of the mouth, without trying to pull out the hook.
+While doing this, you should follow some important rules:

 Fight the Fish - Remove the Hook - Release the Fish

 - Don't fight your fish too long.
 Bring it in as soon as possible.
 Especially if water temperatures are high this could make the fish die after it has been released (lactic acid buildup).

 - Landing nets help to bring in the fish faster.
 Use only knotless catch & release nets to protect the fins, skin and scales.